 PLAN 616 Community-Based Planning (3) Planning and programmatic aspects of community-based development projects.
 East-West and local planning perspectives on participatory development and intentional communities.
 Pre: 600 (or concurrent).

 PLAN 617 Urban Public Services (3) Problems in financing urban government and delivering of urban public services: crime control, education, health care, recreation, etc. Pre: microeconomic theory, ECON 301, or graduate standing in economics or urban and regional planning.

 PLAN 618 Community Economic Development (3) Community-based economic development approaches and methods explored with an emphasis on low income communities.
 Repeatable.
 Recommended: 616.
 Pre: consent.

-Energy policy and planning; strategies that shift energy consumption from fossil fuels to renewable resources and sustain human activities with minimal disruption of physical, ecological, and social process.
-Pre: 605 (or concurrent) or consent.
+PLAN 626 Energy Policy and Planning (3) Energy policy and planning; strategies that shift energy consumption from fossil fuels to renewable resources and sustain human activities with minimal disruption of physical, ecological, and social process.
+A-F only.
+Pre: consent.

 PLAN 627 Negotiation and Mediation in Planning (3) Applicability and limitations of selected approaches; role of planners; impact on planning.
 Pre: 600 or consent.